mak1323/python-beginner-tutorial/README.md

 |LAB|

 Go ahead and create Fibbornacci's in Python.
-File is located in lib
+File is located in lib to start.